Judicial Branch Home >

 Q: Where do you file a Conciliation Court claim?

 The question about where to file a case involves a legal concept called jurisdiction, or which court has the power under the law to make a decision about these parties and these facts.
-The law on jurisdiction in Minnesota Conciliation Court is at MN Statute § 491A.01.
+The law on jurisdiction in Minnesota Conciliation Court is at MN Statutes § 491A.01.
 Court staff cannot apply the law to your case, so if you are not sure where you should file your case, we encourage you to get advice from a lawyer.

 The person who starts a case in Conciliation Court is called the "plaintiff."
 The person against whom the claim is made is called the "defendant."
-Generally, the plaintiff must file the claim in the county where the defendant lives or has a place of business, with two common exceptions: (see MN Stat. § 491A.01 for other exceptions)
+Generally, the plaintiff must file the claim in the county where the defendant lives or has a place of business, with two common exceptions: (see MN Statutes § 491A.01 for other exceptions)

 - If the case involves "bad checks," the claim should be filed in the District Court of the county where the checks were written.